emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 - Install the [virtio drivers ISO](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers) and add them to a second disk drive
-- Ensure the main disk and network card were configured to use virtio
+- Configure the main disk and network card to use virtio
 - During the install, Windows 11 tries to force you to sign in with a Microsoft account.
-This can be bypassed by disabling the network adapter, hitting `Shift + F10` to open a command prompt, and typing `oobe\bypassnro` to reboot with the option to skip online sign in.
+You can bypass this by disabling the network adapter, hitting `Shift + F10` to open a command prompt, and typing `oobe\bypassnro` to reboot with the option to skip online sign in.
 Coincidentally, [I read this morning that Microsoft is disabling this